interledger/open-payments-snippets/README.md

 # Open Payments Node SDK Snippets

-These code snippets are intended for use with [Rafiki Money](https://rafiki.money/).
+These code snippets are intended for use with <a href="https://rafiki.money" target="_blank">Rafiki Money</a>.
 While everyone is welcome to use these code snippets as a reference, please note that they may need to be adapted to suit your particular application.

 ---

 ### Prerequisites

 -   A preferred package manager (`npm`, `pnpm`, `yarn`)
--   An active account on [Rafiki Money](https://rafiki.money/)
+-   An active account on <a href="https://rafiki.money" target="_blank">Rafiki Money</a>
 -   A payment pointer associated with your account
 -   Payment pointer keys should be generated (refer to [loading the private key](#loading-the-private-key))